 When we surround ourselves with people similar to us, I believe it happens with good intentions, at least partially.
 We want to perform our tasks well, efficiently, and predictably.

-In the immediate assessment of the moment, it seems that having a body double is the best way to increase the impact of our work, to double our good efforts.
+In the immediate assessment of the moment, it seems that having a body double is the best way to increase the impact of our work to double our good efforts.
 Additionally, what might apply to our line of work in particular is the idea that "no rules rule," meaning that relationships rule.
 Therefore, relatability and likability are key currencies.

 Embracing, let alone engaging with people who are obviously different from us, can seem challenging, inefficient, and difficult.
-It can appear to be risky business, literally.
+It can appear to be a risky business, literally.
 It forces us to spend mental capacity navigating interactions, decoding what makes them tick, how they talk, and what makes them laugh - navigating what can be awkward and uncomfortable.

 The Dual Mindset